grtjn/mlvagrant/README.md

 Scripts for bootstrapping a local MarkLogic cluster for development purposes using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-By default these scripts create 3 'bento/centos-6.7' Vagrant VMs, running in VirtualBox.
+By default these scripts create 3 'grtjn/centos-6.6' Vagrant VMs, running in VirtualBox.
 The names and ips will be recorded in /etc/hosts of host and VMs with use of vagrant-hostmanager.
 MarkLogic (including dependencies) will be installed on all three vms, and bootstrapped to form a cluster.
 The OS will be fully updated initially, and "Development Tools" installed as well.
 Zip/Unzip, Java, MLCP, Nodejs, Bower, Gulp, Forever, Ruby, Git, and Tomcat will be installed, and configured.
 A bare git repository will be prepared in /space/projects.
 All automatically with just a few commands.

 Each VM takes roughly 2.5Gb.
 The VM template, together with 3 VMs will take about 10Gb of disk space.
 In addition, each VM that is launched will claim 2Gb of RAM, and 2 CPU cores.
 Make sure you have sufficient resources!

 Special credits to [@peetkes](https://github.com/peetkes) and [@miguelrgonzalez](https://github.com/miguelrgonzalez) for giving me a head start with this.
 Thanks to anyone else that has provided help or feedback!

 Note: this project used to depend on chef/centos boxes, but they are no longer available.
 They have been 'moved' to bento, which only published latest release of each major version.
-I'm considering publishing my own set of centos baseboxes for reliability..
+I have recovered the chef base boxes from my local Vagrant cache, and republished on Atlas with my personal account: https://atlas.hashicorp.com/grtjn.
+I'll be using base boxes published there from now on.

 ## Getting started